rccacho/Project-00/GAMEREADME.md

 ## Planned Features

-*Possible future features include a counter to keep track of wins, changing fruit for each round, a reset button, and prettier layout.*
+*Possible future features include a counter to keep track of wins, changing fruit for each round, and prettier layout.*

 ---